harrietrc/loadimpact-docs/jekyll/_v3/how-to-tutorials/load-testing-mobile-sites-apps.md

 categories: [how-to-tutorials]
 order: 5
 redirect_from: /knowledgebase/articles/363175-how-to-load-test-a-mobile-site-or-app
-hide: true
 ---

 ***

-**We should potentially deprecate this if the proxy recorder will no longer exist.**

 Load testing a mobile application is not very different from load testing a desktop web application or site.